sunsetmountain/iotcore-heartrate/README.md

 NOTE: Replace PROJECT_ID with your project in the following commands

 1. Login to Google Cloud.
 If desired, create a new project and select it once it is ready.
-Open a Cloud shell
+Open a Cloud shell.

+2. Enable the necessary APIs

+        gcloud services enable compute.googleapis.com
+        gcloud services enable dataflow.googleapis.com
+        gcloud services enable pubsub.googleapis.com
+        gcloud services enable cloudfunctions.googleapis.com

-2. Create a BigQuery dataset and table:
+3. Create a BigQuery dataset and table:

         bq --location=US mk --dataset PROJECT_ID:heartRateData
         bq mk --table PROJECT_ID:heartRateData.heartRateDataTable sensorID:STRING,uniqueID:STRING,timecollected:TIMESTAMP,heartrate:FLOAT

-3. Create a PubSub topic:
+4. Create a PubSub topic:

         gcloud beta pubsub topics create projects/PROJECT_ID/topics/heartratedata

-4. Create a Dataflow process:
+5. Create a Dataflow process:

         Calling Google-provided Dataflow templates from the command line is not yet supported.
         Follow the Codelab to do so via the Cloud Console.

-5. Create a registry:
+6. Create a registry:

         gcloud beta iot registries create heartrate \
             --project=PROJECT_ID \
             --region=us-central1 \
             --event-pubsub-topic=projects/PROJECT_ID/topics/heartratedata

-6. Create a VM
+7. Create a VM

         gcloud compute instances create data-simulator-1 --zone us-central1-c

-7. Connect to the VM.
+8. Connect to the VM.
 Install the necessary software and create a security certificate.
 Note the full path of the directory that the security certificate is stored in (the results of the "pwd" command).
 Then exit the connection.

         gcloud compute ssh data-simulator-1
         sudo apt-get update